apache/openwhisk-xcode/xcode-playgrounds-extension/README.md

 The first time the extension is run, it will create documentation for the function to populate the test.

+### Playground

+In order to use the extension, the playground must be installed as well.
+To install the playground, [go here](https://github.com/openwhisk/openwhisk-playground)

+The playground app must also be named openwhisk-playground-osx.app

 #### Parameters
 To input test values into the playground, the format `- paramName : description of parameter (optional) : param value for playground ` is used.
 The parser looks only for `- paramName : : value`.
 The description is not necessary, but the colons (:) seperating the paramName : Description : and test value are.